Letter from Director Guy Nicolette, MD

 I would like to say hello to you and welcome your student to the University of Florida.
 The purpose of this letter is to give you a brief overview of the medical care available at the Student Health Care Center (SHCC).
 Our mission is to help your child remain healthy while at UF.
 Should your student contact you with any medical concerns, please remember that we are here to help.
 We are accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and strive to provide state-of-the-art medical care to all eligible patients.

 Advanced access and personalized care

-With the exception of emergencies or urgent concerns, we ask that students “call first” rather than walk in so we can best serve them with the most convenient appointments to meet their needs.
-New students can schedule appointments beginning the first day of classes by calling (352) 392-1161 and pressing 3.
-To meet student needs, the SHCC began piloting online scheduling for current students on July 1, 2013.
+With the exception of emergencies or urgent concerns, we ask that students call first so we can best serve them with the most convenient appointments to meet their needs.

 Meningococcal meningitis and Hepatitis B vaccinations